-1. A mandated reporter who reports a known or suspected instance of child abuse or neglect shall abuse or neglect, he/she may be guilty of a crime punishable by a fine and/or imprisonment.

-2. If a mandated reporter fails to timely report an incident of known or reasonably suspected child shown that he/she knowingly made a false report or made a report with reckless disregard of the truth or falsity of the report.
+- A mandated reporter who reports a known or suspected instance of child abuse or neglect shall not be held civilly or criminally liable for making a report and this immunity shall apply even if the mandated reporter acquired the knowledge or reasonable suspicion of child abuse or neglect outside of his/her professional capacity or outside the scope of his/her employment.
+Any other person making a report shall not incur civil or criminal liability unless it can be proven that he/she knowingly made a false report or made a report with reckless disregard of the truth or falsity of the report.
+(Penal Code 11172) - If a mandated reporter fails to timely report an incident of known or reasonably suspected child abuse or neglect, he/she may be guilty of a crime punishable by a fine and/or imprisonment.
+(Penal Code 11166) - 3.
+No employee shall be subject to any sanction by the district for making a report unless it can be shown that he/she knowingly made a false report or made a report with reckless disregard of the truth or falsity of the report.
 (Penal Code 11166)

-(Penal Code 11166)

-3. No employee shall be subject to any sanction by the district for making a report unless it can be approved: September 15, 2016 Roseville, California
+Regulation ROSEVILLE CITY SCHOOL DISTRICT approved: September 15, 2016 Roseville, California

-Regulation